Graylog2/documentation/pages/plugins.rst

   * **Inputs:** Accept/write any messages into Graylog
   * **Outputs:** Forward messages to other endpoints in real-time
   * **Services:** Run at startup and able to implement any functionality
-  * :ref:`alert_conditions`: Decide whether an alert will be triggered depending on a condition
+  * :ref:`alert_conditions_api`: Decide whether an alert will be triggered depending on a condition
-  * :ref:`alert_notifications`: Called when a stream alert condition has been triggered
+  * :ref:`alert_notifications_api`: Called when a stream alert condition has been triggered
   * **Filters:** Transform/drop incoming messages during processing
   * **REST API Resources:** A REST resource to expose as part of the ``graylog-server`` REST API
   * **Periodical:** Called at periodical intervals during server runtime
-  * :ref:`decorators`: Used during search time to modify the presentation of messages
+  * :ref:`decorators_api`: Used during search time to modify the presentation of messages
   * **Authentication Realms:** Allowing to implement different authentication mechanisms (like single sign-on or 2FA)

 .. toctree::
    :hidden:

+   plugins/general_concepts
    plugins/alert_conditions
    plugins/alert_notifications
    plugins/decorators